arcaneAgilmente/consensual/readme.txt

 Current options:
   Machine Favor +1/-1:  Adjusts the machine favor value for the song.
   Player Favor +1/-1:  Adjusts the player's favor value for the song.
   Censor:  Marks the song as censored.
+Censored songs will not show up in
+	  the music wheel and have to be manually removed from Save/consensual_settings/censor_list.lua to uncensor.
+	Edit Tags:  Switch to the Tags menu.
   Edit Pane Settings:  Switches the pane display to edit mode.
 Press select a second time to bring up the tags menu.
 Holding select will not bring up the menu because of the bindings that use select plus another button to change something else.